-Bentley's Master of Science in Information Technology is a STEM-designated program that requires the completion of 30 credits (10 courses of 3 credits each).
+Bentley's Masters of Information Technology is a STEM-designated program that requires the completion of 30 credits (10 courses of 3 credits each).
 Graduates often start work as consultants, risk analysts, business analysts, systems analysts, project managers or systems architects — and advance quickly in technical and managerial careers.
 Program graduates are ready to join or lead teams that analyze, architect, integrate and implement IT-based business solutions in an increasingly diverse, globally interdependent, and technically complex environment.

 The MSIT program aims to instill: